chrmsantos/chainsaw/docs/INSTALACAO_LOCAL.md

 ## [INFO] MudanÃ§a Importante

-O sistema Chainsaw agora funciona a partir da **pasta Documentos do usuÃ¡rio**, eliminando a necessidade de acesso Ã  rede corporativa durante a instalaÃ§Ã£o.
+O sistema Chainsaw agora funciona a partir do **perfil do usuÃ¡rio (%USERPROFILE%)**, eliminando a necessidade de acesso Ã  rede corporativa durante a instalaÃ§Ã£o.

 ## [*] BenefÃ­cios